gradle/gradle/design-docs/testing-improvements.md

 - Multiple JUnit suites that include the same test class `SomeClass`.
     - The XML results should include an XML file for `SomeClass` that includes each test method multiple times, one for each time it was executed.
     - The HTML report should include the same information.

+## Story: Add support for JUnit categories

+- Add `JUnitOptions.includeCategories` and `excludeCategories` properties.
+These define a set of category types to include and exclude, respectively.
+- When include categories are specified, a test method is filtered if it or its test class is not annotated with a `@Category` annotation where one of the listed types is assignable-to one of the specified include category types.
+- When exclude categories are specified, a test method is filtered if it or its test class is annotated with a `@Category` annotation where one of the listed types is assignable-to one of the specified exclude category types.
+- A test class is filtered when all of its test methods are filtered.

+### Implementation

+- Add the above filtering in `JUnitTestClassExecuter`.
+- Add documentation to the 'testing' section of the user guide that describes how to use categories with JUnit and groups with TestNG.
+- Extend the test detection to :
+    - When exclude categories have been specified, then filter the following classes:
+        - The class is annotated with an exclude category or one of its subtypes OR
+        - The class and its supertypes are not annotated with `@RunWith` and all of of the class' declared and inherited `@Test` methods are annotated with an exclude category or one of its subtypes.
+    - When include categories have been specified, then filter the following classes:
+        - The class or its super types are not annotated with `@RunWith` AND
+        - The class is not annotated with an include category or one of its subtypes AND
+        - None of the class' declared or inherited `@Test` methods annotated with an include category or one of its subtypes.

+### Test coverage

+- When include and exclude categories specified:
+    - All test methods from a class annotated with include category are executed.
+    - All test methods from a class annotated with include category subtype are executed.
+    - No test methods for a class annotated with exclude category are executed.
+    - No test methods for a class annotated with exclude category subtype are executed.
+    - No test methods for a class annotated with both include and exclude categories are executed.
+    - No test methods for a class annotated with some other category are executed.
+    - No test methods for a class with no annotations are executed.
+    - Test method annotated with include category on class with no annotations is executed.
+    - Test method annotated with exclude category on class annotated with include category is not executed.
+    - Test method annotated with include category on class annotated with exclude category is not executed.
+- When exclude categories specified:
+    - All test methods for a class annotated with some other category are executed.
+    - All test methods from a class with no annotations are executed.
+    - No test methods for a class annotated with exclude category are executed.
+    - Test method annotated with include category on class with no annotations is executed.
+    - Test method annotated with exclude category on class with no annotations is not executed.
+- Class uses custom test runner that creates a tree of tests with a mix of categories.
+- Run one filtering test case against multiple JUnit versions in `JUnitCrossVersionIntegrationSpec`.
+- Report includes details when one of the include or exclude annotation types cannot be loaded.
+- Report include details when all test classes are excluded
+- When a test method is both included and @Ignored, the test method is reported as 'skipped'.

 ## Story: HTML test report shows runtime grouping of tests into suites